-The Company, which was founded in 1929 to provide reinsurance services, is located in İstanbul.
+The Company, which was founded in 1929 to provide reinsurance services, has a branch in Singapore.

 (Amounts expressed in thousands of Turkish Lira ("TL") unless otherwise stated)

 TSKB Gayrimenkul Yatırım Ortaklığı A.Ş. ("TSKB GYO")

 The major field of activity of the Company, which was founded in 2006, is to create and develop an investment property portfolio and to invest in capital market instruments that are based on investment properties.
 The Company's shares are traded in Borsa İstanbul A.Ş. since April 2010.